URiem/worldtravellog/README.md

 **My Log Entries**

-- Allows registered users to see their personal log entries including those set to private:
+- Allows registered users to see their personal log entries including those set to private and those saved as a draft.

 ![My Log Entries](/static/docs/viewuserentries.png)